Sararid/Favorite-club-app/README.md

 # My favorite Club App

 Welcome to My favorite Club App .
-The application allows the user to check, add or erase information related to differents clubs that are in teh list.
+The application allows the user to check, add or erase information related to differents clubs that are in the list.

 # How to check this repo: